Skip to site content Skip to main menu

 Revocation and Revision of Standing Orders

-No Standing Order adopted by the Board shall be suspended at any meeting except on the agreement of a majority of the Authority Members.
+No Standing Order adopted by the Board can be suspended at any meeting except on the agreement of a majority of the Authority Members.

 Committees and Sub-Committees have no power to depart from these Standing Orders

-The current Standing Orders shall remain in force until varied or revoked and additional Standing Orders adopted at a meeting of the Board with the agreement of the majority of Authority Members present.
+The current Standing Orders will remain in force until varied or revoked and additional Standing Orders adopted at a meeting of the Board with the agreement of the majority of Authority Members present.

-The Chief Executive may submit to the Board a note of any new Standing Order or alteration of any existing Standing Order which seem to him or her to be required to ensure the effective operation of the Board.
+The Chief Executive may submit to the Board a note of any new Standing Order or alteration of any existing Standing Order which seem to them to be required to ensure the effective operation of the Board.
 Such a proposal shall be considered and decided upon by the Board.

 The Board will undertake a periodic review of Standing Orders to ensure that they remain fit for purpose.